FlaSpaceInst/EZ-RASSOR/dem_scripts/README.txt

 persistent outside of Gazebo.
 If you search your system for those GDAL libraries they will show up, but they don't recognize operations such as gdal_translate.
 Because of this, when you try to install additional libraries for development with GDAL, there are dependency conflicts between Gazebo and GDAL development libraries.
-So in order to do read DEMs without breaking the environment to run the EZ-RASSOR simulation, we have to isolate it.
+So in order to read DEMs without breaking the environment to run the EZ-RASSOR simulation, we have to isolate it.

 We have 3 options: VirtualMachine, Docker, or Anaconda.
 VMs are quite heavy since